greenpeace/planet4-child-theme-australiapacific/README.md

 Also, ensure that you've run `npm run env:install` to get the SCSS files required in the master theme, as we rely on some of the SCSS variables in our theme.

+## Releases & Deploymentk

+Currently, our deployment pipeline only matches tags which look like `v1.*` so if we ever upgrade to v2+ then we will need to edit that [here](https://github.com/greenpeace/planet4-australiapacific/blob/main/production.json).